arpithaar/genstudio-for-perf-mktng-engg-test/README.md

     ```
 * Using Axios in React to invoke http requests to Spring Boot application
 * React Spectrum libraries to leverage Adobe's design system
+* Added Web Vitals to monitor frontend performance.
+Their events can be tracked in Google Analytics dashboard to monitor
+the health of a React app

 ### Logic to convert integer to roman